 Credits Required for Graduation: 31.00

 This program is designed for traditional students as well as incumbent or dislocated workers.
-Individuals who are currently employed will find this program to be an excellent opportunity to upgrade their skills in basic electronics and other areas of industrial electronics maintenance.
-Dislocated workers from the areas of production manufacturing, agriculture or warehousing can utilize this training to supplement their current skill set in order to make them more viable candidates for future employment.
-Necessary math skills are taught by electronics faculty in an applied manner right in the electronics lab.
-Students have the ability to complete the entire one-year program or just courses that complement their exisiting skills if necessary prerequisites are satisfied.
+Individuals who are currently employed will find this program to be an excellent opportunity to upgrade their basic electrical skills and other areas of industrial electronics maintenance.
+Dislocated workers from the areas of production, manufacturing, agriculture or warehousing can utilize this training to supplement their current skill set in order to make them more viable candidates for future employment in the maintenance field.
+Necessary math skills are taught as part of the electrical courses in a strictly applied manner.

 Completion of this program concentration will also satisfy 22 credits of the Electromechanical Technology A.A.S program.